 UNIVERSITY OF CENTRAL FLORIDA – Orlando, FL

-Each camper receives personal attention, advanced teaching techniques, intensive drill work and game / match play daily.
-Campers are broken into small instructional groups with those of similar age, ability and experience so each child is working in a group that is commensurate with their experience level.
-We tailor each program to the level of the players.
+Each camper receives personal attention, advanced teaching techniques, intensive drill work, and game/match play daily.
+Campers are broken into small instructional groups with those of similar age, ability, and experience so each child is working in a group that is commensurate with their experience level.

 HIGHLIGHTS OF THE CAMP INCLUDE